 The Group has implemented a 'fit and proper' policy and process for the individuals who effectively run the Group, or hold other key functions.
-The fit and proper policy explicitly covers the Chair, CEO, Chair of the Audit Committee, Chair of the Remuneration Committee, Company Secretary, CFO, CRO, Compliance Oversight Officer, and the Heads of the Internal Audit and Actuarial functions.
+The fit and proper policy explicitly covers the Chair, CEO, Chair of the Audit Committee, Chair of the Remuneration Committee, Company Secretary, CFO, CUO, COO, CRO, the Heads of Compliance for the Group's key operating subsidiaries, and the Heads of the Internal Audit and Actuarial functions.
 The Group defines key functions as those prescribed by the relevant regulators, as well as those functions which the Group considers to be important within the Group's system of governance.
 This policy has also been applied to LICL employees that hold these key functions.